syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 loadedDocument.Close(True)

 {% endhighlight %}

+{% endtabs %}

-**Note****:** In this method, the text is extracted in the order in which it is written in the document stream and it may not be in the order in which it is viewed in the PDF reader application.
+N> In this method, the text is extracted in the order in which it is written in the document stream and it may not be in the order in which it is viewed in the PDF reader application.

 The below code illustrates how to extract the text from entire PDF document:

 {% highlight c# %}
-C#:

 // Load an existing PDF document.